 Also, be sure to keep your gutters clear and take steps to ensure rainwater does not collect around your foundation.
 Clean up any flooding as quickly as possible.

 Not all strains of mold are detectable by smell, but many are.
 If you notice a musty odor, be sure to thoroughly inspect your home.
 Just because you can’t see it doesn’t mean it isn’t hiding in the walls.
 Be sure to check closets, attic, basement, under sinks, under and behind appliances, around windows, and any areas that may be subject to moisture.
 If possible, be sure to look behind walls.
-You might also consider consulting a specialist to inspect your home for mold before you start experiencing signs of mold toxicity symptoms.
+You might also consider consulting a specialist to inspect your home for mold.

 This is one sign that most people don’t think of, but if you have a lot of dust, you might have mold.
 Household dust is made up primarily of organic matter, excellent food for mold.
 Dust can also transport mold around the home.
 Also, mold likes hidden places.
 If an area has a lot of dust, it’s because the area doesn’t get much attention.

 Medicine has long recognized the link between the brain and the hypothalamus, pituitary, and adrenal glands, known as the neuroendocrine system.
-As it turns out, the conventional model of how the body manages stress, both the physical (such as handling the removal of toxins deriving from mold toxicity symptoms) and the psychological, is incomplete.
+As it turns out, the conventional model of how the body manages stress, both the physical (such as handling the removal of toxins) and the psychological, is incomplete.

 According to the conventional stress model, the brain receives signals from the senses.
 The brain then interprets these signals and decides what to do with the information.
 If the brain perceives these signals as stressful, it triggers the hypothalamus, the pituitary gland, and the adrenal glands to produce certain hormones and neurotransmitters to help the body deal with the stress.
 However, this approach is incomplete.
 Taking a functional approach to medicine, it becomes clear that focusing too much one specific organ, or even one specific system, at the expense of the whole being, is to ignore many vital interactions between various systems.

 When we talk about the metabolism in regards to the stress response, we are talking about how the cells carry out chemical reactions to produce energy, how the cells manage the inflammatory response, and how they work to remove toxins, such as those produced by mold.
 When the metabolism is healthy and working efficiently, the body is able to remove these and other toxins with little difficulty.
-When the metabolism is not working well, detoxification is impaired and toxins begin to build up, increasing stress on the body, which leads to increased demands on the endocrine system.
+When the metabolism is not working well, detoxification is impaired and toxins begin to build up, increasing stress on the body, which leads to increased demands on the endocrine system and mold toxicity symptoms.

 The NEM system, then, refers to the interactions not just of the central nervous system, endocrine system, and metabolism, but the interplay of all organs and systems in the body.
 This includes the immune system, the cardiovascular system, and the respiratory system.
 Anything that happens in one part of the body will directly affect every other part.

 All of these systems are activated automatically, around the clock, as needed and without any conscious input.
 However, these systems are not meant to be in action constantly.
-When these systems are in perpetual overdrive, such as when the body is under prolonged stress, as can occur when exposed to mycotoxins from mold over a long period of time, these systems begin to break down and become unable to function adequately.
+When these systems are in perpetual overdrive, such as when the body is under prolonged stress, as can occur when exposed to mycotoxins from mold over a long period of time, these systems begin to break down and become unable to function adequately, causing mold toxicity symptoms.

 This means inhaled toxins, even those with no detectable odor, also have a direct line to the brain.
 Some research has found that mycotoxins may even be able to access the brain via the optic nerve.
 These pathways allow mold to cause chronic sinusitis and even brain complications.

 Mold can inhibit the ability of the hypothalamus to properly stimulate the pituitary gland, resulting in hormonal imbalances in organs such as the thyroid, the adrenal glands, and the reproductive organs.
-This can leads to severe depression and chronic fatigue, as the body becomes overwhelmed by the mold toxicity symptoms.
+These types of mold toxicity symptoms can lead to severe depression and chronic fatigue, as the body becomes overwhelmed by the toxic load.